 Maddow: People disappointed by Trump story expected too much

-This image released by NBC shows Rachel Maddow, host of "The Rachel Maddow Show," on MSNBC.
-Maddow was at the center of the political media universe Tuesday, March 14, 2017, with a story on President Donald Trump's tax returns.
+Maddow was at the center of the political media universe Tuesday, March 14, 2017, with a story on President Donald Trump's tax returns. .
+FILE - In this Monday, March 13, 2017 file photo, President Donald Trump listens during a meeting on healthcare in the Roosevelt Room of the White House in Washington.

 Add your comments below